-This work aims to implement offshore wind energy technology in Brazil, drawing international lessons to transfer to the local industry.
-The policy paper will address public policies implemented by several leading countries that have promoted this technology on a large scale.
+This Policy Paper aims to contribute with the implementation of offshore wind energy technology in Brazil, drawing international lessons to transfer to the local industry.
+It comprises public policies implemented by several leading countries that have promoted this technology on a large scale.